Marketplace overview

 • Impression opportunities (forecasted availability)

-3. For packages: You can assign the package to an existing line item or a new line item.
+• For packages, central partner deals, and private deals, you can assign them to an existing line item or a new line item.

 About the unified search experience

 Marketplace utilizes an enhanced search functionality, allowing for a more efficient search experience.
-By going beyond simple names and descriptions, you can easily find the right publisher or package for your needs.
+By going beyond simple names and descriptions, you can easily find the right publisher, package, central partner deal, or private deal for your needs.

 Inventory metadata and forecasting data